Chicago Workers’ Compensation Lawyer

 While some occupational illnesses are caused by exposure to toxic chemicals and other substances, some workers contract diseases when they are under significant workplace stress.

 “Excellent service!
 I would only recommend this office.
 The experience was the best from beginning to end.”

 The Bureau of Labor Statistics records over 5,000 fatal work injuries annually in the United States.
 Most workplace fatality accidents in Illinois happen in the transportation industry when a negligent driver, defective product, or fall causes death.
 While the Bureau of Labor Statistics names transportation incidents as the most frequent fatal work event, falls on the job and workplace violence account for a large percentage of deaths as well.

 Frequently Asked Questions About Workers’ Compensation in Illinois

-- Are temporary employees eligible for workers’ compensation benefits in Illinois?
+Are temporary employees eligible to file a claim for workers’ compensation benefits in Illinois?

 Almost all workers who are classified as employees are covered by workers’ compensation insurance in Illinois.
 Exceptions include:

 - People who work on the waterways of Illinois

 While independent contractors are usually not offered insurance coverage for work-related injuries, alternative worker protections are available for injured Chicago police officers and firefighters, railroad workers, and workers on Illinois waterways.

 Can my employer punish me if I file a workers’ compensation claim?